-- Wrap 8 or 9 inch springform pan with two layers of aluminum foil and bring the foil up the sides of the pan and make sure it’s tight and secure no water gets in during the baking process!!!
+- Wrap the outside of an 8 or 9 inch springform pan with two layers of aluminum foil, and bring the foil up the sides of the pan, making sure it’s tight enough that no water gets in during the baking process.

 - Grease the inside of the pan with nonstick cooking spray and line the bottom of the pan with parchment paper.

-- Mix together Oreo crumbs and melted butter, press the mixture into the bottom of 9” springform pan and smooth to get an even layer, set aside.
+- Mix together Oreo crumbs and melted butter.
+Press the mixture into the bottom of your springform pan, making a smooth and even layer.
+Set aside.

 - Spread 1 ½ cup of cheesecake filling onto Oreo crust and smooth with a spatula.
 Place in the freezer for 10-15 minutes.

-- Place springform pan in a roasting pan, fill roasting pan about a quarter of the way with hot water and bake at 350 degrees for 55-65 minutes, rotating once halfway through (until the cheesecake is set around the edges and slightly loose in the center).
-I used 8 inch springform pan so I had to bake the cake almost 1 hour 30 minutes to set.
+- Place springform pan in a roasting pan, then fill roasting pan about a quarter of the way with hot water, and bake at 350 degrees for 55-65 minutes, rotating once halfway through.
+The cheesecake should be set around the edges and slightly loose in the center.
+(I used an 8 inch springform pan, so I had to bake the cake almost 1 hour 30 minutes to set.)

-- Remove springform pan from the water bath and set on a cooling rack to cool, then remove aluminum foil and refrigerate (at least 5 hour or overnight).
-When it’s completely cooled run a thin knife around the edge and take of the ring of springform pan.
+- Remove springform pan from the water bath and set on a cooling rack to cool, then remove aluminum foil and refrigerate (at least 5 hours or overnight).
+Once it’s completely cooled, run a thin knife around the edge and remove the ring from the springform pan.

 - Store the cake in the fridge.

 Holy Moly!!
-This Double Layer Pumpkin Cheesecake with Oreo Crust looks AH-MAZING!!!
-Seriously, Vera, this will knock anyone’s socks off!!
+This Double Layer Pumpkin Cheesecake Recipe looks AH-MAZING!!!
 For more great treats from Vera, go to OMG Chocolate Desserts.